 It's a place you feel lucky to have experienced.
 So exotic.
 So dramatic.
-Hidden deep in the Himalayas.
+Hidden deep in the Himalaya.
 Restricted by the government.
 It has a magical essence that's indescribable.
 It practically rubs off on you.
 Makes you want to cancel cable.
 From the deep-rooted Buddhist traditions to its remote location.
 Temples that cling to the cliffs.
 People who live unimaginably hard but full lives.
 A country trying to join the 21st century while retaining its ancient ways.
 You've discovered something that seemed like it couldn't still exist.
 But it does.
 Bhutan is there.
 See it for yourself, if you're lucky.

 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

 AccommodationsThe accommodations on this trip are quite comfortable and are becoming more luxurious every year.
 Several new hotels are in various stages of completion, and we've taken advantage of them as they open their doors.